gramineproject/graphene/Documentation/oldwiki/Run-Applications-in-Graphene-SGX.md

 The LMBench source and scripts are stored in the directory `LibOS/shim/test/apps/lmbench`.
 Many convenient commands are written in the Makefile inside the directory.
-The following steps compile and run LMBench in a native environment and under Graphene-SGX.
+The following steps compile and run LMBench in a native environment and under Graphene-SGX:

     cd LibOS/shim/test/apps/lmbench
-    make SGX=1      # compile source of lmbench and generate manifest and signature make SGX_RUN=1  $ get enclave token
+    make SGX=1                    # compile lmbench and generate manifest and signature make SGX_RUN=1                # get enclave token
-    make test-graphene       # run the whole package in Graphene-SGX
+    make SGX=1 test-graphene      # run the whole package in Graphene-SGX

 The result of native runs can be found in `lmbench-2.5/results/linux`.
 The result of Graphene-SGX runs can be found in `lmbench-2.5/results/graphene`.
 The file with the largest number as suffix